ostyjs/nostr-hooks/README.md

 import { useNostrHooks } from 'nostr-hooks';

 const App = () => {
-  useNostrHooks({ ndk: myCustomNdk });
+  useNostrHooks();

   return <YourApp />;
 };
 ```

 > You can also pass a custom NDK instance to the `useNostrHooks` hook.
-This is useful when you want to use a custom NDK instance with your own configuration.
+This is useful when you want to initiate your app with a custom NDK instance with your own configuration.
+You can also use other provided hooks like `useNdk` to interact with the NDK instance later.

 ### Subscribe to events